ibm-cloud-docs/codeengine/eventing.md

 ## Working with {{site.data.keyword.cos_full_notm}} event producer
 {: #eventing-cosevent-producer}

 The {{site.data.keyword.cos_full_notm}} subscription listens for changes to an {{site.data.keyword.cos_short}} bucket.
-For each successful change to a bucket for which you have created a subscription, a separate event is received.
+For each successful change to a bucket for which you created a subscription, a separate event is received.
 You can subscribe to different events such as `write` events,`delete` events, or `all` events.
 {: shortdesc}

 In order to use the {{site.data.keyword.cos_full_notm}} subscription,